Becoming a Blyth Star Trustee

 Executive Chairman / Trustee

 In over 30 years of working for the NHS, Tim has held a number of senior positions originally in finance, facilities and IM&T and more latterly in commissioning, performance and assurance, almost exclusively with providers of mental health and learning disability services.
-He is a Director/Trustee of a social care provider and charity, Dementia Care.
+He is a Director/Trustee of a social care provider and charity, Dementia Matters.
 Tim is also a school governor with a specific interest in special educational needs, a volunteer youth leader with the Scout Association and was also until recently a member of the Local Research Ethics Committee.
 Tim has been involved with Blyth Star Enterprises since 1989.

 Stephen is a Partner in a Firm of Solicitors based in Blyth, having been educated in Blyth, and was one of the Founders of Blyth Star Enterprises almost 30 years ago.
 He seeks to bring to the company the benefit of his local knowledge and business experience.